-- Climate Change Adaptation: Enhanced protection and resilience of at least 1 billion vulnerable people (including at least 500 million women and girls). - Enhancing Biodiversity: Up to 2.4 billion hectares of ecosystem integrity secured through protection of 45 million ha, sustainable management of 2 billion ha, and restoration of 350 million ha. - Climate Change Mitigation: Significantly increased global mitigation efforts through protecting, conserving, and restoring carbon-rich terrestrial, freshwater, and marine ecosystems.
+Climate change adaptation: Enhanced protection and resilience of at least 1 billion vulnerable people (including at least 500 million women and girls).

+Enhancing biodiversity: Up to 2.4 billion hectares of ecosystem integrity secured through protection of 45 million ha, sustainable management of 2 billion ha, and restoration of 350 million ha.

+Climate change mitigation: Significantly increased global mitigation efforts through protecting, conserving and restoring carbon-rich terrestrial, freshwater and marine ecosystems.

-It relies on data from recent IPCC and IPBES reports, as well as sector-specific peer-reviewed research and highlights that NbS provide a higher rate of synergies than trade-offs in reducing the impact of climate change and providing for broader ecological and social resilience (Chausson, et al. 2020).
-Further, NbS focused on protecting existing high-biodiversity and carbon-dense ecosystems (halting deforestation, for example) provide the most effective integrated approach (Arneth, et al., 2020).
-This section emphasizes, that while the overall contribution of NbS to global goals for climate, nature, and people are significant, the potential total contribution to climate change mitigation is far smaller than what is needed, therefore drastic cuts to fossil fuels must occur alongside their implementation.
+It relies on data from recent reports of the Intergovernmental Panel on Climate Change (IPCC) and the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IP-BES), as well as sector-specific peer-reviewed research, and highlights that NbS provide a higher rate of synergies than trade-offs in reducing the impact of climate change and providing for broader ecological and social resilience (Chausson et al., 2020).
+Further, NbS focused on protecting existing high-biodiversity and carbon-dense ecosystems (halting deforestation, for example) provide the most effective integrated approach (Arneth et al., 2020).
+This section emphasises that while the overall contribution of NbS to global goals for climate, nature and people are significant, the potential total contribution to climate change mitigation is far smaller than what is needed, and therefore drastic cuts to fossil fuels must occur alongside their implementation.

 The second section of the report presents the ENACT workstreams, which correspond to the High-Level Champions Sharm-el-Sheikh Adaptation Agenda (SAA) by aligning across systems.
-This achieves the aim of ENACT to build synergies and strengthen collective action for NbS to address the challenges of climate change, biodiversity loss, and land degradation.
+This achieves the aim of ENACT to build synergies and strengthen collective action for NbS to address the challenges of climate change, biodiversity loss and land degradation.
 These sub-sections of the report are led by systems experts and in addition to focusing on the state of knowledge also present discussions of measuring and assuring impact, as well as identifying key research needs.
 Where available, each sub-section presents case studies of good practices which have undergone the IUCN Global Standard Self-Assessment and are featured on the PANORAMA Platform.